jggautier/dataverse-scripts/README.md

 ## Upcoming changes

-I plan to add more tasks over time, including:
+I plan to add more functionality to the application over time, including:
 - Merging dataverse accounts
 - Getting the guestbooks of all Dataverse Collections within a dataverse Collection
 - Deleting Dataverse Collections (and optionally all collections and datasets within it)